About Orange Mango Sangria

 So, as I said, my mother is here enjoying all the beautiful Phoenix weather with us, and with her arrival came our belated Christmas presents.

-Most of my presents were a surprise, consisting of clothes and some awesome Star Wars jewelry, but I already knew what she got for The Husband: Sangria Recipes by Lisa Shea.
+Most of my presents were a surprise, consisting of clothes and some awesome Star Wars jewelry, but I already knew what she got for an old friend of mine: Sangria Recipes by Lisa Shea.

 And being the person that I am, I had no problem taking his presents and trying out a random sangria recipe.